ktoso/lambda-spec/README.md

 About me
 --------
 Fan of programming and type systems.
-Doer of things, who likes the the JVM.
+Doer of things.
+Likes the the JVM (current favourite lang being Scala).

 Konrad Malawski @ java.pl -- 13 May 2013